 For me, one of the biggest improvements for streamer fishing came with the advent of fluorocarbon leaders.
 When fluorocarbon first came out there were problems with tying secure knots and the cost for a spool of tippet was high.
 After numerous trips to different parts of the country on spring creeks fishing for trout, I quickly became aware of its value when fishing subsurface patterns.
 Fluorocarbon allows the use of strong tippet that is abrasion resistant, low stretch, and nearly invisible under the water surface, which really helps you convince a predator that your fly is something that needs to be eaten.
 I believe it accounts for a high number of additional hookups above using regular nylon leader material.

 Join the Flymen Mailing List at the Bottom of the Page!

 About Sean McCormick:

 Sean lives almost two hundred yards from the place he grew up in central Maine on the banks of the Sheepscot river which is a Maine Atlantic salmon river.
-He started fly fishing in sixth grade when a science teacher sent him home with a universal vise, a few hooks, and tools and three or for different colored bucktail pieces to try for the evening and it has been an incredible journey ever since.
-For the last 26 years, Sean has rowed a drift-boat on the Kennebec River guiding anglers from all over the U.S. for trout, salmon, and occasionally smallmouth bass.
-In the winter he can be found at his tying desk getting the boxes all filled back up for next season and even working to find the next great thing in flies!
+He started fly fishing in sixth grade when a science teacher sent him home with a Universal vise, a few hooks, fly tying tools, and three or four different colored bucktail pieces to try for the evening.
+For the last 26 years, Sean has rowed a drift-boat on the Kennebec River guiding anglers from all over for trout, salmon, and occasionally smallmouth bass.
+In the winter he can be found at his tying desk getting his fly boxes prepped for the next fishing season and working to develop innovations in fly design!
 If you're wanting to fly fish in Maine, be sure to check out Sean's guide service, Blue Heron Fly Fishing.